Canon 1Ds Mark III vs 1D Mark II

 Both the 1Ds Mark III and the 1D Mark II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the 1Ds Mark III was followed by the Canon 1DX.

-Review summary: Canon 1Ds Mark III vs Canon 1D Mark II
+Review summary: Canon 1Ds Mark III vs 1D Mark II

 So how do things add up?
 Is the Canon 1Ds Mark III better than the Canon 1D Mark II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (21 vs 8.2MP) with a 60% higher linear resolution.